 👉 Tip #3: Have a conversation

 It’s not just the physical fear of being harmed that can keep students up at night.
-Some children can feel unsettled because something is weighing on their mind.
+Some children can feel unsettled because something is weighing on their minds.

 Kids are also very sensitive to their surrounding relationships – so if parents are going through a rough patch it can make students restless before sleep.

-Another reason why some children become unsettled during bedtime is because they want attention from their parents.
-That quick goodnight tuck in and kiss might not be enough for them, so they prolong bedtime on purpose.
+Another reason why some children become unsettled during bedtime is that they want attention from their parents.
+That quick goodnight tuck-in and kiss might not be enough for them, so they prolong bedtime on purpose.

 The best way parents can help in these situations is by giving children enough time for a conversation. 🗣

 Kids will then take this opportunity to talk about what is bothering them or have the joy of sharing their day with their parents.
 Either way, good mental health will help them fall asleep more readily!